gloriadukuzeyesu/MyNotes/Computer Networks + Security/MYNotes.md

 It has 2 parts

 1. a handshake that establishes any necessary session keys (and agreement about which ciphers to use),
 2. record format (for actually sending data).
+3. Authenitcation server. => That's how you know you are talking to banks,
+4. HMAC => Used for intergrity

 # **Code Injection**